npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 * The sessionStarted operation only makes sense in the Open state.

 We can express this in Kotlin with a _sealed type hierarchy_...

+REVEAL: the type hierarchy drawn on the flip-chart.

 ~~~plantuml
 hide empty members